boniyeamincse/CyberBlueSOC/CyberBlueSOC_README.md

 - **Interactive Components** — Shadcn/ui component library for consistent UX
 - **Accessibility** — WCAG 2.1 compliant interface design

+## Core Features

+1. Secure User Authentication

+OIDC-based Authentication (Keycloak): Supports single sign-on (SSO) and role-based access control (RBAC) with Admin, Analyst, and Manager roles.

+Multi-factor Authentication (MFA): Add an extra layer of security for users logging into the platform.

+Role-based Access Control (RBAC): Enforces access restrictions based on user roles to ensure the right people have access to the right data and tools.

+2. Dashboard Overview

+Unified SOC Dashboard: A single-page dashboard displaying system health, tools status, alerts, and metrics for quick oversight.

+Real-Time Monitoring: View real-time data for security tools, network traffic, and system health (CPU, memory, container status).

+Alerts Feed: Real-time alert notifications for high-priority security events.

+Smart Suggestions: AI-driven recommendations to guide users on the next steps for incident response or monitoring.

+System Health Monitoring: Includes uptime, CPU, memory, disk space usage, and health metrics of the entire SOC infrastructure.

+3. Tools Management

+Tool Integration: Seamlessly integrate security tools like Wazuh, Velociraptor, MISP, Cortex, TheHive, Suricata, Arkime, and more.

+Tool Control: Start, stop, and restart security tools directly from the dashboard.

+Credential Management: Store and retrieve tool credentials securely for use within the platform.

+Tool Configuration: Edit configuration settings for connected tools directly from the UI.

+4. Real-Time Threat Detection

+Anomaly Detection: Detect unusual patterns in system behavior, network traffic, or security logs using machine learning models like Isolation Forest or Autoencoders.

+Threat Intelligence Integration: Correlate indicators of compromise (IOCs) from external threat intelligence platforms (e.g., MISP, VirusTotal) and internal logs.

+Intrusion Detection: Integrate with IDS/IPS tools like Suricata and Wazuh to identify potential malicious activities in real-time.

+Incident Severity Classification: AI-powered models classify incidents into high, medium, or low severity to prioritize response actions.

+Behavioral Analytics: Track normal user/system behavior and flag deviations that may indicate insider threats or malware.

+5. Incident Response Automation

+Automated Playbooks (SOAR): Automatically recommend and trigger response playbooks for common threats and incidents.

+Incident Management: Create, track, and manage incidents in TheHive with automated case generation and escalation based on threat severity.

+AI-Driven Incident Triage: Use AI to triage and prioritize security incidents based on their severity and historical data.

+Actionable Alerts: Automatically trigger predefined actions like IP blocking, quarantining, or system shutdown upon detection of critical threats.

+6. Threat Hunting

+Intelligent Query Generation: Use AI to generate custom queries for threat hunting based on past incidents, attack vectors, or trends.

+Behavioral Threat Hunting: Use machine learning to identify abnormal user or system behaviors and flag suspicious activities.

+Advanced Log Analysis: Search through system and network logs using a sophisticated query interface to detect signs of advanced persistent threats (APTs).

+AI-based Detection: Implement machine learning models for real-time threat detection and reporting based on historical patterns.

+7. AI-Powered Alert Prioritization & Triage

+Alert Correlation: AI algorithms automatically correlate alerts from different tools (e.g., Wazuh, Suricata) into single incidents for easier investigation.

+Alert Severity Ranking: AI ranks alerts based on threat likelihood and impact, automatically filtering out false positives.

+Incident Classification: Classify incidents by severity and urgency to streamline response and focus on high-priority issues.

+8. AI-Powered Vulnerability Management

+Automated Vulnerability Scanning: Integrate with vulnerability scanners to automatically identify and catalog vulnerabilities in the network.

+AI Risk Scoring: Use machine learning to assign risk scores to vulnerabilities based on exploitability, impact, and threat intelligence feeds.

+Vulnerability Prioritization: Prioritize remediation of vulnerabilities based on AI analysis, minimizing risk exposure.

+9. Phishing Detection

+Email Phishing Detection: AI-based models analyze email content, headers, and attachments to detect potential phishing attempts.

+Phishing Simulation: Test users' ability to recognize phishing emails by simulating phishing attacks within the organization.

+Automated Response: Automatically quarantine or block identified phishing emails to prevent user interaction with malicious links or attachments.

+10. Data Exfiltration Detection

+Traffic Anomaly Detection: AI models detect unusual data transfers or network activity that could indicate data exfiltration.

+DLP Integration: Integration with Data Loss Prevention (DLP) systems to prevent unauthorized access or transfer of sensitive data.

+Automated Alerts and Actions: Trigger alerts and automatic actions (e.g., blocking an IP or network) when data exfiltration patterns are detected.

+11. AI-Driven Reporting

+Automated Report Generation: Generate incident and system reports automatically using AI models that summarize the findings and actions taken.

+Customizable Reporting: Allow users to generate custom reports based on tool data, alerts, and security metrics.

+Incident Documentation: AI-driven assistance in documenting incidents and response actions, making it easy to create compliance-ready reports.

+12. Graphical Visualization & Dashboards

+Interactive Dashboards: View graphical representations of security data such as alerts, tool health, incidents, and threat intelligence feeds.

+Real-Time Metrics Visualization: Use Grafana or similar tools to visualize real-time metrics, including system health, user behavior, and network traffic.

+Threat Map: Global visualization of incoming attacks, including their geographic origin and targeted regions.

+Historical Data Views: View historical trends in system health, security incidents, and attack activity.

+13. Incident Collaboration & Case Management

+Case Tracking: Manage security incidents with integrated case management (e.g., TheHive) for collaborative investigation.

+Team Collaboration: Provide collaborative features for SOC teams to work on incidents, share findings, and assign tasks.

+Escalation Management: Automatically escalate critical incidents based on severity or time-to-resolution metrics.

+14. Real-Time Communication

+WebSocket Support: Push real-time updates to the dashboard (e.g., tool health, alert status, system health) using WebSockets.

+Integration with ChatOps: Integrate with communication tools like Slack or Microsoft Teams for real-time notifications and chat-based incident management.

+Live Incident Monitoring: View live updates of ongoing incidents, including the number of open cases and status of active response actions.

+15. Backup and Recovery

+Automated Backups: Schedule regular backups of the database, configuration files, and incident data to ensure system integrity.

+Disaster Recovery: Implement disaster recovery procedures for seamless recovery of critical data in case of failure.

+Restore Tools & Data: Restore configuration, tool states, and user data to previous states when necessary.

+Additional Features (Stretch Goals)

+Mobile Access: Create a mobile app or responsive web interface for managing security incidents on the go.

+Integrations with Other SOC Tools: Extend integrations with additional third-party tools like Elastic Stack, Splunk, and CrowdStrike for enhanced detection and response.

+Custom Plugin Support: Allow users to add custom security tools or integrate with other third-party software as plugins within the SOC.

+Machine Learning Model Management: Allow users to upload and manage custom machine learning models for threat detection or alert classification.

 ---

 ## 🏗️ System Architecture Overview